michaelkedey/practice-devops-assignments/assignment_009/ASSIGNMENT.md

 ```
 - Visit ```instance-ip-address:8080``` from your browser

-13.  **Modify Tomcat configurations to allow access to the manager app from any IP by editing the context.xml file**
+13.  **Click on the manager app, and follow the instruction to modify Tomcat configurations to allow access to the manager app from any IP by editing the `context.xml` file**
 e.g.
 ```
 sudo vi /opt/tomcat9/webapps/manager/META-INF/context.xml